 The Mad River Glen Ski Patrol is comprised of dedicated professional and volunteer patrollers.
 They are committed to keeping the Mad River Glen community as safe as possible.
 We thank them for their commitment and everything they collectively bring to our community.

 Mad River Glen Ski Patrol Continues Founders Tradition

 An excerpt from Mad River Glen’s history by Mary Kerr available in The General Store

-Ski Patrol Director John Ayers echoed the words of the nine directors who preceded him when in April 2008 he declared, “This is the greatest group of people I have ever worked with.
-These special individuals, by building on a tradition of outstanding camaraderie, together create an incredible organization, an immense love of the mountain.
+Former Ski Patrol Director John Ayers echoed the words of the nine directors who preceded him when in April 2008 he declared, “This is the greatest group of people I have ever worked with.
+These special individuals, by building on a tradition of outstanding camaraderie, together create an incredible organization, an immense love of the mountain.”

 “No other mountains can compare.
 This is a ski hill; every place else is a ski resort – big difference.
 Mad River continues to embrace the ski hill.”

 “We are always open to anybody who wants to get involved.
-Our patrollers are self-motivated and self-educationing.
+Our patrollers are self-motivated and self-educating.

 You have to want to be learning.
 We help one another.”

-“At Mad River Glen, egos are left at the door,” John proudly declares, as he identifies several highly placed professionals on his crew.
-“They may wield enormous sway in their professional lives.
-On duty as patrolmen they are just one of the team.”
+“At Mad River Glen, egos are left at the door, patrollers may wield enormous sway in their professional lives but on duty they are just one of the team.”

 As in the past the MRG unit continues to receive accolades.
 In 2005 the National Ski Patrol awarded a Unit Citation to MRG’s men and women in “recognition and acknowledgment of being the 2004-2005 Outstanding Large Ski Patrol for the Eastern Division.
 They were beaten out for the national award by Park City who had hosted the Olympics that year.